Exactech Lawsuit for Defective Knee Replacements

 Besides bone loss, defective medical devices from ExacTech can also lower your range of mobility and cause excruciating pain in the thigh bone and hip regions, especially in cases of total joint replacement.

 Many recalled ExacTech systems are causing side effects.
-If you have been affected, consult your doctors and personal injury lawyers to get all the information you need for a lawsuit.
+If you have been affected, consult your doctors and personal injury lawyers to get all the information you need to participate in the ExacTech implant recall lawsuits.

 Seek Legal Counsel for Hip, Knee, Ankle Device Lawsuits

-Are you or a loved one a victim of a defective knee, ankle, or hip replacement device?
+Are you or a loved one victims of a defective knee, ankle, or hip implant replacement device?
 You can take legal action by filing an ExacTech lawsuit to ensure you get compensated for your losses.

-Whether you've had a total ankle replacement or partial knee replacement surgery, ask your doctor if they used ExacTech knee implants or ankle replacement units.
-If they used a recalled device in your surgery and experienced side effects, you could file a knee, ankle, or hip replacement lawsuit.
+Whether you've had a total ankle replacement or partial knee procedure, ask your doctor if they used ExacTech knee implants, ankle units, or hip implants.
+If they used a recalled device in your surgery and you experienced side effects, you could file an ExacTech lawsuit.

 Not many personal injury cases have been filed against ExacTech for the recalled devices used in the ankle, knee, and hip replacements.
 Thus, there's no class action ExacTech lawsuit at the moment.
 On top of that, not enough new claims are filed because most patients are unaware of the recall.

+Are you suffering from a defective ExacTech implant?
 Many patients are filing ExacTech knee and ankle lawsuits seeking financial compensation for damages caused by the replacement device manufacturer.
-Call the personal injury attorneys at Rosenfeld Injury Lawyers, LLC to schedule a free consultation to discuss your claim.
+Call the personal injury attorneys at Rosenfeld Injury Lawyers, LLC at (888) 424-5757, or use the contact form to schedule a free consultation to discuss your claim.

 We accept every hip, ankle, and knee replacement lawsuit through a contingency fee agreement.
 This arrangement ensures you pay nothing until we resolve your ExacTech lawsuit through a negotiated settlement or jury verdict.